neurodroid/stimfit/doc/sphinx/linux_install_guide/building.rst

 Building Stimfit
 =================

-Go to the directory where you unpacked your version of Stimfit (in our example /usr/local/stimfit- |version|/ and type:
+Go to the stimfit directory (in our example $HOME/stimfit) and type:

 ::